xBlaz3kx/dsa/Readme.md

-# Data structures and algorithm implementations in Go
+# Data structures and algorithms (implemented in Go)

-In this repository, I will be implementing various data structures and algorithms in Go.
-This is a work in progress and I will be adding more implementations as I go along.
+In this repository, I will be implementing various data structures and algorithms using Go.
+This is a work in progress and I will be adding more implementations as I learn them.

 All the implementations are tested using unit tests.
 You can find the tests in the `*_test.go` files.
-You can run the tests using the `go test -v ./...` command.

 ## Data Structures